davidpofo/learningrepo/Sankey diagrams/README.md

-A personal job search Sankey Diagram and some interactive Sankey Diagram examples from https://github.com/ricklupton/ipysankeywidget
+A personal job search Sankey Diagram made with python/plotly and some interactive Sankey Diagram examples from https://github.com/ricklupton/ipysankeywidget